Becoming a qualified teacher – routes into teaching as a career.

 ITE is one of the few subjects where eligible postgraduate students can access student support in the same way as undergraduate students.
 Contact Student Finance Wales (External link) for more information.

-If you are thinking about doing a PGCE, there may also be additional financial support available.
-The Cabinet Secretary for Education announced the availability of financial incentives for academic year 2017-18 on the 3rd April 2017.
+If you are thinking about doing a PGCE, there may also be additional financial support available including teacher training incentives.

 If you are a Welsh speaker, you can opt to do your training through the medium of Welsh and do your practical teaching experience in a Welsh-medium school.
 Trainee teachers enrolled on qualifying secondary postgraduate courses through the medium of Welsh may also be eligible for the Welsh-medium Improvement Scheme (WMIS).

-The WMIS grant available for 2016/17 trainees is £1,600 (£2,000 for those studying mathematics, physics and chemistry courses) and is designed to encourage more students to undertake the additional work required to gain the confidence and competence to be able to go on to teach secondary subjects through the medium of Welsh.
-Arrangements for 2017/18 will be available shortly.
+The WMIS grant is designed to encourage more students to undertake the additional work required to gain the confidence and competence to be able to go on to teach secondary subjects through the medium of Welsh.
+Decisions on eligibility for the supplement are made by individual ITT providers involved in the scheme.
+You can get more information on which courses qualify for this supplement from the ITT providers.

 There are routes available in Wales designed for graduates who may want to continue working while they are training to teach.